Jumanji: Welcome to the Jungle: Plot

-In 1996, Brantford, New Hampshire, teenager Alex Vreeke receives Jumanji, which was previously disposed of by Alan Parrish and Sarah Whittle in 1969, (Note: As depicted in the 1995 film Jumanji) from his father, who found it on the coast.
-However, he sets it aside, being only interested in video games.
+In 1996, Brantford, New Hampshire, teenager Alex Vreeke receives Jumanji, which was previously disposed of by Alan Parrish and Sarah Whittle in 1969, (Note: As depicted in the 1995 film Jumanji.) from his father, who found it on the coast.
+Only interested in video games, he sets the boardgame aside.
 Later that night, Alex finds it transformed into a video game cartridge.
-Opting to play, he is sucked inside the game, disappearing from the real world as time continues to pass, thus leaving the Vreeke family's house in a disheveled state.
+Opting to play, he is sucked inside the game, disappearing from the real world as time continues to pass, thus leaving his parents and their house in a disheveled state.

-Twenty one years later, four Brantford High School students – awkward Spencer Gilpin, athletic Anthony "Fridge" Johnson, narcissistic Bethany Walker, and cynical Martha Kaply are given detention for their misbehavior; Fridge and Spencer for having been caught cheating on their assignments, Bethany for making a video call during a quiz, and Martha for insulting the gym teacher.
-Upon finding Alex's discarded video game system and starting it up, the group is sucked into Jumanji, landing in a jungle as their chosen avatars – Spencer as muscular archaeologist Dr. Xander "Smolder" Bravestone, Fridge as diminutive zoologist Franklin "Mouse" Finbar, Bethany as male, overweight cartographer and paleontologist Professor Sheldon "Shelly" Oberon, and Martha as sultry martial arts expert Ruby Roundhouse.
+Twenty-one years later, four Brantford High School students, awkward Spencer Gilpin, athletic Anthony "Fridge" Johnson, ditzy Bethany Walker, and cynical Martha Kaply are given detention – Fridge and Spencer for cheating on their assignments, Bethany for video calling during class, and Martha for insulting the gym teacher.
+After finding Alex's discarded video game system and starting it up, the group is sucked into Jumanji, landing in a jungle as their chosen avatars – Spencer as muscular archaeologist Dr. Xander "Smolder" Bravestone, Fridge as diminutive zoologist Franklin "Mouse" Finbar, Bethany as male, overweight cartographer and paleontologist Professor Sheldon "Shelly" Oberon, and Martha as sultry martial arts expert Ruby Roundhouse.
 Three marks on their arms denote their lives in the game, making them afraid that if they lose all three, they will actually die.

-The group's goal is to end a curse on Jumanji, brought about by a corrupt archaeologist, Professor Van Pelt (Note: The character is known as Russell Van Pelt in the US version of the film, and John Hardin Van Pelt in the UK version of the film.) after he stole a magical jewel called the "Jaguar's Eye" and gained control of the jungle's animals.
+The group's goal is to end a curse on Jumanji, brought about by a corrupt archaeologist, Professor Russell Van Pelt after he stole a magical jewel called the "Jaguar's Eye" and gained control of the jungle's animals.
 They must return the jewel to the shrine and call out "Jumanji" to lift the curse and leave the game.